 Seriously, places like Florence, Rome, Paris and many other super touristic cities in Europe you need to plan a good itinerary in advance, otherwise you won’t be able to enjoy them.

-Florence in one day – where to stay and how to get there
+Florence – where to stay and how to get there

 The Uffizi Gallery